-121. Iceland noted Norway's commitment to achieving gender equality, combating domestic violence and violence and sexual abuse against children and young people.
+121. Iceland noted the commitment of Norway to achieving gender equality, combating domestic violence, and violence and sexual abuse against children and young people.
 It asked whether Norway intended to strengthen its assistance to victims of trafficking.

-122. India noted the discrimination experienced by immigrants and asylum-seekers in gaining access to public services and employment.
-A high incidence of rape had been found, with half of victims being below the age of 18.
+122. India noted the discrimination experienced by immigrants and asylum seekers in gaining access to public services and employment.
+A high incidence of rape had been reported, with half of victims being below the age of 18.
 Violence and hate speech persisted.

-123. Indonesia noted Norway's firm commitment to human rights.
-It requested that Norway should ensure the protection of all minors in conflict with the law, taking into account the principle of the best interests of the child.
+123. Indonesia noted the firm commitment of Norway to human rights.
+It requested that Norway ensure the protection of all minors in conflict with the law, taking into account the principle of the best interests of the child.